The truck’s purpose has not changed much, as hauling goods is a utility that is crucial for both commercial and recreational purposes.

 However, that will soon change.
 The skid-plated composite underside of the Rivian can carry the entire gross vehicle weight within a two-inch point of contact.
 It’s as flat as a level, meaning no catches when cresting questionable terrain.

-However, high centering will never even be a threat.
+However, high centring will never even be a threat.
 This electric wheeler has frontal downward facing cameras to show you where you’re aiming your tires if you come up a steep and blind incline.

 You’ll see this on the in-cab screen as well.